Suction Play

 - c.
 460–370 BCE: Hippocrates records cupping for internal disease and structural problems; Greco-Roman surgeons later used cups for bloodletting.

-- 281–341 CE: the Chinese alchemist and physician Ge Hong documents cupping within early Chinese medicine, where it became a lasting fixture.
+- 281–341 CE: the Chinese alchemist and physician Ge Hong documents cupping within early Chinese medicine, where it became a lasting fixture, later paired with acupuncture.

 - early 1900s: the physician William Osler still recommended cupping for pneumonia, after which it faded from mainstream Western practice as germ theory and pharmacology took hold.